S&P 500 flirts with two-month low before rebound

 Despite the late-day rebound, eight of 10 S&P sectors ended the day lower, and nearly two stocks fell for every one that rose on the New York Stock Exchange.

-U.S.-listed shares of Banco Santander SA STD.N fell 6 percent at $6.01.
-The FTSEurofirst 300 index .FTEU3 ended at its lowest level in four months. .EU
+U.S.-listed shares of Banco Santander SA fell 6 percent at $6.01.
+The FTSEurofirst 300 index ended at its lowest level in four months.

-After the market closed shares of Cisco Systems Inc (CSCO.O) fell 8.3 percent to $17.23 in extended trade.
-Cisco beat quarterly earnings estimates, but the network-equipment maker forecast earnings below Wall Street's expectations.
-Nasdaq futures were off 17.75 points.

 Macy's Inc (M.N) earnings rose more than expected, but the stock fell 3.7 percent to $38.05 on disappointment that the department-store chain didn't raise its outlook.